webodf/WebODF/README-Building.md

 A successful run will yield the file "webodf.js" in the subfolder "build/webodf/" (among other things), from where you can then copy it and use for your website.

+### Dependencies on Ubuntu

+For a Ubuntu 18.04 distribution you can satisfy the build dependencies with:

+    apt-get install libqt5webkit5-dev default-jdk

 ## Building WebODF on Windows